ramthiagu/bot-education/labs/Lab_Getting_Started.md

-# Lab:  Building your first bot
+# Lab:  Building your first bot with a Dialog in .NET

 ## Pre-requisites
 1. Visual Studio 2015 (Community version is ok) (could use Visual Studio Code on non-Windows systems – however most these instructions are working within a Windows system)